andvea/shopify-graphql-client/README.md

 ## Contribution
 Contributions are more than welcome: pick an existing issue or create a new one and then open a pull request.
-Just make sure that to include a description of the problem and how you are attempting to fix the issue.
+Just make sure you include a description of the problem and how you are attempting to fix the issue.

+## Credits
+My thanks go to my friends at [Uppa](https://www.uppa.it/).<br/>
+Aiming to build a better world is an attitude I learnt from them:<br/>
+_Chiara B., Chiara R., Claudia L.G., Daniela M., Francesca G., Giulia B., Lidia D., Lorenzo B., Lorenzo C., Pierpaolo D.M., Sergio C.N., Virginia V._